confluentinc/ksql/docs/reference/metrics.md

 `_confluent-ksql-default_error-rate`

-The number of messages which were consumed but not processed.
+The number of messages that were consumed but not processed.
 Messages may not be processed if, for instance, the message contents could not be deserialized due to an incompatible schema.
-Alternately, a consumed messages may not have been produced, hence being effectively dropped.
+Alternately, a consumed message may not have been produced, hence being effectively dropped.
 Such messages would also be counted toward the error rate.

 **Liveness indicator**